 “The data also suggests that some of the more common explanations about higher health care spending in the United States, such as under-investment in social programs, the low primary care/specialist mix, the fee-for-service system encouraging high volumes of care, or defensive medicine leading to over-utilization, did not appear to be major drivers of the substantially higher US health care spending compared with other high-income countries.
 Instead, the data suggest that the main driving factors were likely related to prices, including prices of physician and hospital services, pharmaceuticals, and diagnostic tests, which likely also affected access to care.
 In addition, administrative costs appeared much higher in the United States.”

 I found this to be quite paradigm shifting.
-While the administrative costs are easy explain as a cost-driver, the fact that the commonly accepted suspects have little-to-no discernable effect (as they relate in like countries) was fairly shocking to me.
+While the administrative costs are easy to explain as a cost-driver, the fact that the commonly accepted suspects have

 It’s very easy to shake your head at something like this but I’m an optimist.
 This is great news if you think about it.
 Follow me for a moment: The US health-care environment at such a high-level (social programs, fee-for-service) is generally comparable with countries where costs are lower.
 Those are enormous factors and too big to change without changing the mind of a nation.
 The actual problem is far less cumbersome.
 Administrations can enact change at a local level that would go a long way to bringing down their costs.
 Assuming your administration is less than 350 million people, that reduction is far more possible than upheaving Congress.